The Scientific Truth Behind Popular Fertility Superstitions

 Dr. Gilman of Anova Fertility explains, “There is no clear medical evidence that these [superstitions] increase pregnancy rates, but we are fully supportive of people doing what makes them feel happy and positive throughout this process – so if keeping your toes warm, eating pineapple and eating French fries (all in moderation!) brings you joy through this sometimes-stressful process, then feel free!
 And of course, be sure to speak to your primary physician if you have any specific questions”.

-If you are interested in learning more about assisted reproductive technologies send us a message in the form below.
+If you are interested in learning more about assisted reproductive technologies, book a consultation today!

 Chloe Graham (she/her)